rleber/bun/doc/file_format/link.padding.md

   constant throughout the tape, the length of the prefix is constant for every chunk on the tape.
 - The first word of each chunk is the Block Control Word (BCW).
 It contains:
-  - The block number (starting with 1) in the top 18 bits
+  - The block number (numbering starts at 1) in the top 18 bits
   - The number of words in the tape block (not including the BCW) in the bottom 18 bits
-- The second word in each block contains the offset of the start of the data in the bottom 18 bits (e.g. 023 in Alan's example)
+- The second word in each block contains the offset of the start of the data in its bottom 18 bits (e.g. 023 in Alan's example)
-- The length of the prefix for each chunk may be an even or odd number of 36-bit words:
+- The length of the prefix for each chunk may be an even or odd number of 36-bit words.
+  Therefore, the length of the entire chunk may also be an even or odd number of 36-bit words.
   - If the chunk contains an even number of 36-bit words, then it is also a whole number of 8 bit bytes.
 In this case, the chunk fits exactly into the 8-bit bytes created during the transfer.
   - If the length of each chunk is an odd number of 36-bit words, then it is not a whole number of 8-bit bytes: there are 4 extra bits left over.
 During the transfer process, the chunk was padded with 4 zero bits to make a whole number of 8-bit bytes.
+The last 8-bit byte of the transferred chuck therefore contains the 4 left-over bits from the last 36-bit word, followed by four extra zero bits.
 - Within each chunk, the data for each link is encoded as a series of llinks.
 Similarly to the encoding of links, each llink is preceded by a BCW for the llink.
-  - The top 18 bits are the llink number (again, starting with 1)
+  - The top 18 bits are the llink number (again, starting with 1).
+The llink numbers run progressively for the whole file.
+That is, they don't start over at 1 in the second and subsequent links.
   - The bottom 18 bits are the # of words in the llink, not counting the BCW

+This software handles this problem as follows:
+- The "unpack" process examines each chunk, and removes the extra four zero bits, if they exist.
+Therefore, packed files may contain extra bits; unpacked files do not.
+- The "decode" process handles links and llinks, and removes the prefix information as the files are decoded.
+Therefore, packed and unpacked files contain links and llinks, and their constituent prefix information.
+Decoded files do not.

 For further general information, see http://en.wikipedia.org/wiki/General_Comprehensive_Operating_System